snakesch/SVhet/README.md

 If you use SVhet in your research, please cite:

-> CH She, et al. SVhet: Heterozygosity-based filtering of structural variant calls in cohorts.
+> CH She, et al. SVhet: Towards accurate detection of germline heterozygous deletions using short reads.
 (2025)

 ---